From Friday July 1, 2022 we're moving accounts that were created before April 20, 2022 to our updated pricing model.

 - Session targeting and tracking: change capture behavior for Recordings and Heatmaps.

 - Data suppression: control what data should not be sent and stored to protect user privacy.

 - IP blocking: manage IP addresses Hotjar should not capture traffic for.

 Site settings are accessed from your Site list.

 Select the Site whose settings you want to edit.

 Click on the cog icon next to the Site settings you need to edit.

-The Session capture toggle allows you to toggle data capture on or off.
-This will immediately halt all data collection for Recordings and Heatmaps.
+The session capture toggle allows you to toggle data capture on or off.
+This will immediately stop all data collection for Recordings and Heatmaps.
 When session capture is disabled, Feedback and Surveys will continue gathering user responses.
 However, User Attributes will not be sent with Survey responses as session capture needs to be enabled for this to occur.

 Updating Site Information

 The Site Information section allows you to change basic information about your Site.